How to ID and Remove Chickweed.

 Common Chickweed.

-- Common Chickweed is a low-growing bright green Winter annual.
+- It is a low-growing, bright green Winter annual.
 It has small white flowers that have five-petals.

-- Unlike most cool season annuals, Common Chickweed persists through the Summer if it is not exposed to heat and drought.
+- Unlike most cool season annuals, it persists through the Summer if it is not exposed to heat and drought.

-- Common Chickweed forms large, dense patches in lawns but becomes more upright if it isn’t mowed.
+- It forms large, dense patches but becomes upright if it isn’t mowed.

 - The hairy stems often form mats that choke out turf grass.